 The content of the course is evidence based and incorporates the Canadian practice guidelines, so participants who complete the course gain an understanding of the latest best practices for providing care.

-The ALARM course objective is to evaluate, update and maintain the competence of specialists, family physicians, midwifes and nurses.
+The ALARM course objective is to evaluate, update and maintain the competence of obstetricians/gynaecologists, family physicians, midwifes and nurses.
 This two-day course offers case-based and hands-on workshops.